yadt/yadt-config-rpm-maker/docs/PERFORMANCE.md

 [DEBUG] Cleaning up working directory "target/tmp/yadt-config-rpm-maker.GbWhc_.1" [DEBUG] Removing error log "target/tmp/yadt-config-rpm-maker.1f_zap.revision-1.error.log"
 ```
+This ouput has been created on a developer machine running a debian linux.
+If you run _yadt-config-rpm-maker_ on a
+red hat machine the directory `.rpmdb` should not be there (or at least not in the working directory).
 Please keep in mind that calculating the data for the directory summary consumes additional computing time.
 Which means adding `--verbose` increases elapsed time a bit.